tibsdu91/2nd-project/Readme.md

    - if you have any other question about keywords you can say "HELP"
    - At the end, when you get all the informations the program closes with "program finish..." .

+   **Before continuing please type the help command in the chatbot to know all its functionality